 - Start to share your grief with others, both to share your experience and pain as well as to offer validation and support to others who might be grieving.

 To support others through grief, it’s important to know there’s no right (or comfortable) way to do it.
 First, prioritize supporting someone else over your own comfort.
 Then just make yourself available and be present when welcomed.
 Awkward interaction is better than avoiding interaction.
 Isolation is too common in the legal profession — make change by reaching out.
+Finally, as Shawn explains:

 Free & Confidential Consultations: